ArdaCet/Codewars-Repo/README.md

 ## Codewars

+This is the GitHub repository where I save copies of the katas I've completed on [Codewars](https://www.codewars.com).

 I am trying to spend some time at Codewars to improve my algorithmic and coding skills.
 When I find some time I push my solutions and collect them at this repository.

 ### Description about Codewars